rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture15a.md

 **Rule** - If any class try to extend any abstract class then that child class must **override** all the abstract methods of that abstract class, otherwise we need to make that child class also as an abstract class.

+Think abstract methods is like a **loan**

+* abstract method can not be static, private and final